 a = 8 mm min.

-The above approval mark affixed to a vehicle shows that the vehicle type concerned has, with regard to the protection of the occupants in the event of a frontal collision, been approved in the Netherlands (E 4) pursuant to UN Regulation No. XX under approval number 031424.
-The approval number indicates that the approval was granted in accordance with the requirements of UN Regulation No. XX as amended by the 03 series of amendments.
+The above approval mark affixed to a vehicle shows that the vehicle type concerned has, with regard to the protection of the occupants in the event of a frontal collision, been approved in the Netherlands (E 4) pursuant to UN Regulation No. XX under approval number 001424.
+The approval number indicates that the approval was granted in accordance with the requirements of UN Regulation No. XX in its original form.

 Model B